affctivai/HDGNet/README.md

 the  "GENERAL" in the "graph_defi=GENERAL" can be replaced with "FRONTAL", "HEMISPHERE", "NEIGHBOR", "POSTERIOR", then you can use the other four graph definitions.

 ### Required dependencies
+you can copy follow sentence into a txt file "environment.txt",

 ```
 h5py==3.7.0
 joblib==1.1.1